CalliTGS3/pxt-Servo/README.md

 # Servo

-Extension for PCA9685 Servo control ,Use with Micro:bit
+Extension for PCA9685 Servo control ,Use with Micro:bit and Calliope mini

 ## License